-The anesthesia fellowship program at Cincinnati Children’s Hospital Medical Center offers didactic opportunities.
+The anesthesia fellowship program at Cincinnati Children’s Hospital Medical Center offers many didactic opportunities.
 These include:

 Lectures and problem-based learning conferences covering the major topics in pediatric anesthesia.
 We utilize high-fidelity medical simulation in our training and have an active visiting professor program.